-Service Service Definition Eligibility Duration Settings Short-term Services for eligible An individual must be No more than Only facility types with Post- individuals who do not have a exiting an institution.
+r r 1 Service Service Definition Eligibility Duration Settings Short-term Services for eligible An individual must be No more than Only facility types with Post- individuals who do not have a exiting an institution.
 An 6 months appropriate clinical hospitalization residence to continue their institution is described as during the supports, consistent with Housing physical/psychiatric/substance including: recuperative course of the the STCs, are eligible. use disorder recovery and care, inpatient hospital demonstration These can include, but is need for appropriate medical (either acute or period. not limited to: care upon exiting an psychiatric or Chemical Health Centers institution.
 Based on the Dependency and and Other individual's needs and a Recovery hospital), Clinics person's level of care, the residential SUD or mental Wellness/Respite services provided may health treatment facility, Centers include appropriate physical, correctional facility, or Social Service mental health, and SUD care, nursing facility.
-Centers including psychiatric supports Skilled Nursing as determined by a qualified An individual must have Facilities medical professional, as well one of the following: Assisted Living as additional supports Receiving Facilities including: enhanced care Residential • Support for management, or Group Homes or gaining/regaining • Have one or more Small Apartment ability to perform serious chronic Buildings ADLs conditions and/or Community • Case management, serious mental Centers including connections illness and/or is at to Enhanced Care risk of Management institutionalization or requiring The Community Support of residential housing transition navigation services must be offered to all services as a result of a substance use beneficiaries during the disorder. • Individuals who period of Short-Term Post- meet the U.S. Hospitalization housing to prepare them for transition Department of = from this setting.
-These housing transition navigation Housing and Urban services should include a Development's housing assessment and the (HUD) current development of definition of individualized housing homeless and marvidualized flousing nomeress and
+Centers including psychiatric supports Skilled Nursing as determined by a qualified An individual must have Facilities medical professional, as well one of the following: Assisted Living as additional supports • Receiving Facilities including: enhanced care Residential • Support for management, or Group Homes or gaining/regaining • Have one or more Small Apartment ability to perform serious chronic Buildings ADLs conditions and/or Community • Case management, serious mental Centers including connections illness and/or is at to Enhanced Care risk of Management institutionalization The Community Summert of or requiring residential The Community Support of services as a result housing transition navigation services must be offered to all of a substance use beneficiaries during the disorder. period of Short-Term Post- Individuals who Hospitalization housing to meet the U.S. prepare them for transition Department of from this setting.
+These Housing and housing transition navigation Urban services should include a Development's housing assessment and the (HUD) current development of definition of individualized housing homeless and mai viadunizoa nousing nomeross and I

 Service Service Definition Eligibility Duration Settings

 support plan to identify individuals who

 preferences and barriers are at-risk of

 related to successful housing homelessness as

 tenancy after Short-Term codified at 24

 Post-Hospitalization.
 CFR 91.5, with

-1 two
+two

 modifications: (1)

 if exiting an

 institution,

 individuals are

 considered

 homeless if they

 were homeless

 immediately prior

 to entering that

 institutional stay,

 regardless of the

 length of the

 institutionalization

 and (2) the

 timeframe for an

 individual or

 family who will

 imminently lose

 housing is

 extended from

 fourteen (14) days

 for individuals

 considered

 homeless and 21

 days for

 individuals

 considered at-risk

 of homelessness

 under the current

 HUD definition to

 thirty (30) days

 and who are

+receiving

-receiving enhanced care
+enhanced care

 management, or

 who have one or

 more serious

 chronic conditions

 and/or serious